andrew-angus/andvaranaut/README.md

 https://en.wikipedia.org/wiki/Andvaranaut

 Predictive modelling and UQ suite.
-Use requires provision of function takes inputs and returns quantity of interest.
-In addition probability distributions (from scipy.stats) for input variables must be specified along with optional conversion methods (e.g bounded to unbounded range) for more efficient execution of available ML techniques.
+Use requires provision of function which takes inputs and returns quantity of interest.
+In addition, probability distributions (from scipy.stats) for input variables must be specified, along with optional conversion methods (e.g bounded to unbounded range) for more efficient execution of available ML techniques.

 To install run the following in the same directory as setup.py (can drop the --user flag if root):